sugarcrm/Sugar-Instance-Packager/README.md

 composer install --no-dev
 ```

+If composer is not already installed, you can install it by following the instructions here: https://getcomposer.org/download/

 ## Packaging a Sugar instance

 To create a package from the command line, you can use `packager.php`.
 Usage is as follows